 I recently watched a YouTube video on frugal living.
 In the video, someone asked if gardening and canning was a good money-saving option.
 The woman recommended that people have a garden only if they enjoyed maintaining one as a hobby, because it wouldn’t necessarily save any money.

 The more I think about her advice, the more I disagree.
 Sure, if you calculate the worth of something by cost alone, you could argue that gardening and canning doesn’t always save money.
-We’ve all observed the people who’ve bought a flat of strawberries, ingredients, and all the canning gear, only to make 6 jars of jam, at a cost of about $10 a jar and complain that canning is expensive.
-I believe that if it’s done well, however, gardening and preserving your harvest WILL save money, and quite a bit, too.
+We’ve all watched the people who’ve bought a flat of strawberries, ingredients, and all the canning gear, only to make 6 jars of jam, at a cost of about $10 a jar and complain that canning is expensive.
+If it’s done well, however, gardening and preserving your harvest WILL save money, and quite a bit, too!

 Here are several ways to maximize your savings if you have a garden and want to put up the harvest: